permutationlock/simple_web_game_server/README.md

 #### Dependencies

-You must have [ASIO](https://think-async.com/Asio/) installed in some form.
+You must have a C++14 compatible compiler as well as have the [ASIO](https://think-async.com/Asio/) library installed in some form.
+Parallelization of game updates uses the C++17 <execution> header, so a C++17 compatible compiler is required for that feature.

 #### Motivation